 You can study at Entry Level, Level 1, 2 or 3 after school.
 The level you start at depends on your GCSE results.
-You can move your way up through the levels until you have completed Level 3, then you can progress onto higher education at college or university, get an Apprenticeship or find employment.
+You can move your way up through the levels, then you could progress onto higher education at college or university, get an Apprenticeship or find employment.
 The information below gives an overview of entry requirements and is a guide to what you may need for each level of course.
 It is a guide only - we consider every application on an individual basis and will discuss your qualifications at your interview to find the most appropriate course for you.